 - Where the duties are performed.

-- Terms of pay, holiday time, pension arrangements, and other benefits.
+- Terms of pay, holiday entitlement, pension arrangements, and other benefits.

 - Provision of items of equipment.

 - The financial risk and responsibility for loss undertaken by the individual.

 Please note: We strongly recommend that if you are in any doubt as to the status of an individual, ask the Inland Revenue to clarify the situation.
 Obtaining their approval will avoid the risk of you having to make a settlement of liabilities to tax or NI that you have failed to deduct from the employee’s remuneration.

 Before establishing a PAYE system, FWD will notify the Inland Revenue office covering your geographical area by completing and returning form P223 (Notification to the Inland Revenue for registration).
 Upon registration, the Inland Revenue will send you guidelines on operating PAYE tax, National Insurance, statutory sick pay and statutory maternity pay (Cards CWG1), including a number of forms with which to operate the PAYE and NI systems.
 (See checklist below).
 FWD will calculate the amount of tax and NI due by your employees, The tax and NI should be paid to the Inland Revenue by the 19th of the month following that in which the salaries were paid.

 FWD will organise the following forms:

 - P14/P60 End of Year Return and Employers Certificate.

 - P11D Return of Expenses Payments and Benefits.

 - P46 Notification to the Revenue where no code has been notified to the Employer.